Complete List of Google Search Operators and How to Use Them

-This operator makes Google work as a dictionary, define: followed by a word will return the explanation and meaning of that word.
+The operator define: makes Google work as a dictionary. define: followed by a word will return the explanation and meaning of that word.
 Only works for English words.

 This operator returns Google’s weather widget which presents the weather for a certain location.
 Works for most locations.
-Usually, you will get exactly the same result by only search for weather followed by the location, but if you want to be 100% sure to get Googles weather widget this operator is useful.
+Usually, you will get exactly the same result as you get if you search for weather followed by the location, but if you want to be 100% sure to get Google’s weather widget this operator might be very useful.

 The movie: operator directly followed by a movie name will return information about the movie.
 The result returned is not very consistent.
 Sometimes the movie: operator makes little to no difference, whilst in some locations, you will get a lot of extra information.
 For example where and when a movie is currently showing or available to stream.

-This operator works in a similar way as the site: operator, but only works for newspapers who appear on Google News.
+This Google search operator source: works in a similar way as the site: operator, but only can be applied for newspapers that appear on Google News.

 Like most things, operators come and go.
 Some will be missed, some not so much.
 Below we have listed search operators that have been deprecated.
-Some has been officially deprecated by Google, others just won’t work or won’t return the expected result.
+Some have been officially deprecated by Google, others just won’t work or won’t return the expected result.
 Others might just be way too unreliable.
 Complete list of Google search operators woudn’t be full without deprecated ones, but I’ve decided to seperate them accordingly for your convenience.

-The link: operator followed by a domain or URL used to return sites who were linking to this site.
+The link: operator followed by a domain or URL used to return sites that were linking to this site.
 This operator used to be very helpful when doing backlink research, but the result returned got more often sampled and quite inaccurate.
-It was officially deprecated in 2017, but still return some results.
+It was officially deprecated in 2017 but still, return some results.

 The tilde operator could be used to include synonyms of your search query.
 Google nowadays includes synonyms by default.

-The plus operator used to force exact match on single phrase searches, but was deprecated when Google+ was launched.
+The plus operator was used to force exact match on single phrase searches but was deprecated when Google+ was launched.
 This operator was not taken back after Google+ officially closed down back in 2019.

-Although this operator isn’t officially deprecated, most of the time we find the result returned is faulty.
+Although this operator isn’t officially deprecated, most of the time the results are not accurate.

 The datarange: operator used to return searches within a certain period.
 The time period had to be defined by the Julian date format.
 The operator still works in some cases, but with a lot of inconsistency.